strategineer/personal-website/content/blog/2025-01-23/index.md

 But when you do need to, perhaps because of a ruling you've made, using Dice Tray will be easier for most people instead of typing out dice notation formulas in the chat.

-### Token Action HUD shows you all the actions/ checks/rolls your characters can do at a glance
+### Token Action HUD shows you all the actions your characters can do

 Foundry without Token Action HUD is great but a shell of what it can be.
 If the system you're playing with supports the Token Action HUD family of modules, you'll absolutely want to use it.